Coast Brewing Company

 Palmetto Brewing Company was established in 1994 after several years of research and planning by Louis Bruce and Ed Falkenstein.
 Louis, a former wine wholesaler, focused on developing the brand and establishing distribution, while Ed handled brewing and operations.
 It was the first brewery to open in Charleston since Prohibition, taking its name from a historic downtown brewery.
 The original Palmetto operated in Charleston from before the Civil War until sometime after the turn of the 20th century.
 Today we hand craft and package four different beers under the “Palmetto” label at our brewery at 289 Huger Street, Charleston, SC.

 Not only is Ahren Warf a second generation Brewmaster, his studies in chemistry compliment his work in overseeing the brewing process at Southend.
 Ahren begins brewing early in the morning milling the finest hops and ingredients.
 He maintains the equipment and performs quality control to ensure that Southend delivers consistent, flavorful, well-crafted beers.
 Ahren enjoys the full range of Southend’s eight microbrews, and personally favors the Southend Stout.

-The original 3 owners, Joey Siconolfi, Steve McCauley and Michael Biondi all met at Paesano’s Italian Restaurant in the upstate of SC in Seneca.
-We have lived together on and off over the past 15 years and have been brewing together the past 9 years.
-Our passion for homebrewing and creating new adventurous flavors is what attracted us to leave our current jobs and make brewing our full time gig.
+The original three owners, Joey Siconolfi, Steve McCauley, and Michael Biondi all met at Paesano’s Italian Restaurant in the upstate of SC in Seneca.
+We have lived together on and off over the past 15 years and have been brewing together the past nine years.
+Our passion for homebrewing and creating new adventurous flavors is what attracted us to leave our current jobs and make brewing our full-time gig.
 We love the brewing world and the fact that it is ever changing.
 We opened up with a 25 gallon system, and moved onto a 1.5 bbl system with 10 3 bbl fermenters.